kmjones1979/se2-graph-workshop/README.md

 If you navigate to http://localhost:3000 you should see the NextJS application.
 Explore the menus and features of Scaffold-ETH 2!
 Someone call in an emergency, cause hot damn that is fire! 🔥

-## 8. Demo of The Graph integration
+## 8. Demo of The Graph Integration

 Now that we have spun up our blockchain, started our frontend application and deployed our smart contract, we can start setting up our subgraph and utilize The Graph!